 |Major General Clayton B. Vogel at the activation of the 2nd Marine Division, 1 February 1941.|

 Admiral (temporary) Husband E. Kimmel takes up his new post as Commander in Chief US Fleet (CINCUS).
-He also is Commander in Chief Pacific Fleet (CINCPAC), and only becomes CINCUS when his command combines with one or both of the other two fleets (a very unlikely possibility in the case of the Atlantic Fleet).
+He also is Commander in Chief Pacific Fleet (CINCPAC) and only becomes CINCUS when his command combines with one or both of the other two fleets (a very unlikely possibility in the case of the Atlantic Fleet).
+If this seems confusing, well, it kind of is, but it is the result of having a two-ocean navy.
 Kimmel's flagship is the battleship HMS Pennsylvania anchored at Ford Island in Pearl Harbor.
 He replaces Admiral James O. Richardson, who has made a lot of enemies stateside due to his criticism of various decisions, such as moving the Pacific Fleet from San Diego to Hawaii and the lack of any regular aerial patrols from Pearl Harbor.

 Promoted to Admiral, Ernest J. King now is the Commander-in-Chief, Atlantic Fleet.
 He is good friends with Chief of Naval Operations Admiral Harold "Betty" Stark, and this relationship will come in quite handy in the future.

 Rear Admiral H. Fairfax Leary takes over as Commander Cruisers Battle Force, and Vice Admiral Wilson Brown Jr. becomes the new Commander Scouting Forces, while Rear Admiral John H. Newton becomes Commander Cruisers Scouting Force.